 Like.
 800. Years.

-Farina didn’t just invent a single fragrance, it invented an entire category that continues to rule the shelves and our hearts till today.
+Farina didn’t just invent a single fragrance, it invented an entire category.
 It was the Italian born and bred Giovanni Maria Farina who first created Eau de Cologne, as an attempt to recapture the sensory soul of his hometown while living in Germany.
 His exact words, in a letter to his brother: “I have found a fragrance that reminds me of an Italian spring morning, of mountain daffodils and orange blossoms after the rain.”

 Yardley London Lavender Soap, 1770